Posts Tagged ‘form results’

 We anticipate many customers will start using this feature in their daily workflows to:

-We plan to further develop this tool to include additional options to search by tag, dates, and customer-defined ID.
+We plan to further develop the Search tool to include additional options to search by dates and customer-defined ID.
 If you have needs not covered by the current version, please let us know in the comments section.

 Team Access: Results Depend on the User